rancher/elemental-docs/docs/customizing.md

 In order to set a custom configuration file the installation ISO must include it.
-By default, the `elemental-register` command will attempt to load the Elemental client configuration within the `elemental` folder in side the ISO root.
+By default, the `elemental-register` command will attempt to load the Elemental client configuration within the `elemental` folder inside the ISO root.
 That is ISOs including `/elemental/config.yaml` file and/or multiple yaml files inside the `/elemental.conf.d` folder.

 A simple example to set hooks location could be: